williamDalston/schrodingers-cat-website/content/articles/qc-theory-005.md

 ### Density Matrices Replace Probabilities

 Instead of asking "what's the probability the system is in state X?", quantum IIT asks "what's the quantum state of the system?"
-Density matrices capture both classical uncertainty and quantum superposition—fundamentally different types of uncertainty.
+Density matrices capture both classical uncertainty and quantum superposition fundamentally different types of uncertainty.

 ### Quantum Integration